sanjayganvkar/Jmeter_Essbase_LoadTesting/README.md

 The steps have been executed for an Essbase Server hosted on a Linux box, with the Jmeter Tests being executed from a Windows box.
 In case you have an Essbase server on an Windows environment, You could still use the same steps, except for some of the shell scripts ( which could also be executed using Unix-Like Utility tools for Dos like cygwin or msys ).

+You could also use the same concept to fire MDX queries by executing maxl scripts to retrieve or simulate Cube loads